 Teams registering to enter these events agree to these Terms & Conditions.
 All registrants agree The Foundation may use their name, picture, likeness, voice, and responses to the questions contained in this registration for advertising and promotion purposes, without compensation.
 All claims, judgments and awards from actions arising from this event shall be limited to actual out-of-pocket costs incurred, including costs associated with entering the Golf Challenge.
 Attorney's fees will not be awarded or reimbursed.
 Players are responsible for all costs associated with playing in the events, unless stipulated.

 By registering for a regional event, registrants agree to receive emails from The Foundation regarding the event.
 The Foundation does not sell, lend, or otherwise make available copies of its donor/registrant lists without permission of the Participant.

 2) THE GRAND FINALE

 Same as for the regional golf events.

-The teams will compete against each other at Albany Golf Course in Nassau, Bahamas on October 24th or 25th, 2021.
+The teams will compete against each other at Albany Golf Course in Nassau, Bahamas on October 3-5, 2022.

 Invitation to the Golf Challenge Grand Finale includes: